unindented/grunt-electron-installer-redhat/README.md

 Type: `String`
 Default: `undefined`

-Machine architecture the package is targeted to, used to set the `%_target` macro.
+Machine architecture the package is targeted to, used to set the `--target` option.

 #### options.requires
 Type: `Array[String]`